 - get permission from Natural England if the area is protected, for example sites of special scientific interest

-- get permission from the EA if the plants are near water
+- get permission from the Environment Agency if the plants are near water

 You might need any of the following to dispose of certain chemicals:

-Before burying non-native invasive plant waste on your land check with the EA to see if this is allowed.
-You won’t normally be allowed to bury waste on land unless it’s at a landfill site that’s got a suitable permit.
+Before burying non-native invasive plant waste on your land check with the Environment Agency to see if this is allowed.
+You will not normally be allowed to bury waste on land unless it’s at a landfill site that’s got a suitable permit.

 You can bury Japanese knotweed at the site where it’s produced as long as you:

 - bury it at a depth of at least 5 metres